Does Condo-Unit Insurance Cover Earthquakes?

 Learn More

 Older condo units that are damaged by an earthquake may need upgraded components such as plumbing, electrical, heating and air conditioning systems to pass local and state building inspections.
-Rebuilding after a devastating earthquake generally must be done to current building-code standards.
+Rebuilding after a devastating earthquake generally must be done to current building-code standards

 Emergency Repairs